-The mission of Student Affairs Research and Assessment at Loyola Marymount University (SARA) is to create a Division-wide culture of evidence.
-Through capacity building and leadership in large-scale research and assessment, SARA at LMU envisions a Division that leverages multiple data sources to inform practice and better communicate outcomes.
+The mission of Student Affairs Research and Assessment (SARA) at LMU is to create a division-wide culture of evidence.
+Through capacity building and leadership in large-scale research and assessment, SARA at LMU envisions a division that leverages multiple data sources to inform practice and better communicate outcomes.

 - serves as a dynamic resource to both staff and students through the delivery of regular workshops, development opportunities and consultation.
 SARA also curates a clearinghouse of current tools, practical examples, and current and reference literature on research and assessment in higher education.